 - Placing sculpture in an open space often works better than amongst busy flower-beds or borders.
 For example, beside a pathway, on a low wall , or in a paved/lawned area.

 - If your space is particularly busy, try bold, solid shapes.

-- Where possible, place sculpture in a bright spot - all sculpture sings in the sunshine!
-But if you're not blessed with a sunny site, light-toned sculpture will stand out better against dark undergrowth or in a shady area.
+- Where possible, place sculpture in a bright, sunny spot.
+If you're not blessed with a sunny site, light-toned sculptures will stand out better against dark undergrowth or in a shady area.

-3. Maintenance.
 All outdoor sculpture will attract a certain amount of dust, debris, algae and bird droppings.
-If keeping your sculpture in mint condition is important to you, it's vital to consider the medium at the outset and to choose quality if you can afford it.
-Smooth surfaces, bronze or real stone are generally easily cleaned with a damp, lint-free cloth, or a soft brush.
+If keeping your sculpture in mint condition is important to you, it's vital to consider the medium and finish at the outset.
+Smooth surfaces, bronze and real stone are generally easily cleaned with a damp, lint-free cloth, or a soft brush.
 Always avoid using chemicals as these can damage the patina or surface.
-The more heavily textured the sculpture, the harder it will be to keep clean, and do bear in mind that cheaper, lightweight materials are more succeptible to weather damage, and breakage, which is not easily repaired.
+Heavily textured finishes tend to be harder to keep clean, and lightweight materials are more succeptible to weather damage, and breakage, which is not always easily repaired.